d01000100/gl_demo/README.md

-# Physics Project 1
+# Graphics Project 1

 José Daniel Casado Aguilar - 0940167

-Graphic scene and Physics simulator that shows a bunch of spheres bouncing around inside a bowl with a "blender" on the bottom to stir them up.
+Graphic scene showing an underwater from the point of view of a "submarine" navigating through it

 ## Build instructions